eclipse-keyple/keyple-website/content/learn/user-guide/distributed-json-api.md

 ## Overview

-This guide explains how to connect a non-Keyple based client application to a Keyple based server using simple JSON data exchanges.
+This guide is specifically designed for users who are not currently using Keyple in their terminals, but wish to connect to a Keyple server.
 It details the JSON data exchange between the terminal and the server, but does not cover the transport of this data.

 This allows the development of a distributed solution in which the client reader terminal delegates the entire management of the card transaction to the server.